I. What Happened

 One user, Ashley, tweeted: “Lemme gather my group chat so we can do some witchcraft on Perry.”
 Another user, an Assistant Professor of New Testament and Judaic Studies, thought it helpful to post a photo of Hendricks’s face—maybe so people would know who to cast their spells at—, compassionately censoring the faces of his children “bc they’ve no part on this”.

 Most of the outcry was pretty funny, at least to me.
-(Over email, Perry told me he’s been signed up for five pro-choice mailing lists, which is hilarious, on top of the predictable torrent of salty emails.)
-But one development wasn’t hilarious:
+(Over email, Perry told me he’s been signed up for five pro-choice mailing lists, which is hilarious.)
+But one development was less hilarious:

 The New Bioethics—possibly at the say-so of the publisher, Taylor & Francis—took a paper that had already passed peer-review, placed it on hold, and have subjected it to review again, in response to pressure from an angry mob that hasn’t read the paper in question.